Figure 1 — U.S.–Mexico Trade as a Share of U.S. GDP

-Most analysis of NAFTA begins by citing the huge increase in bilateral trade between the U.S., Canada and Mexico since 1993 (Figure 1).
-U.S.-Mexico trade—exports plus imports—has grown three and a half times faster than U.S. GDP since NAFTA began in 1994.
-If NAFTA were solely responsible for that trade, renegotiating it on more favorable terms might have big payoffs.
+Most analysis of NAFTA begins by citing the huge increase in bilateral trade between the U.S., Canada and Mexico since 1993 (Figure 1).1 If NAFTA were solely responsible for that trade, renegotiating it on more favorable terms might have big payoffs.
 However, there are seven problems with thinking NAFTA has mattered or can matter very much.

 On the other hand, it would be hard to argue that NAFTA enabled the development of supply chain trade more than other types of trade.
 Figures 4 and 5 show no increase in the share of supply chain trade after NAFTA’s enactment.
 It appears that while NAFTA helped, supply chain trade growth was largely compelled by other forces.

+4. Both the U.S. and Mexico began lowering tariffs before NAFTA.
 Indeed, the trend in U.S. tariffs indicates that Mexico experienced a faster decline in tariff preference in the U.S. before NAFTA than after (Figure 6).
-The largest drops in Mexican tariff preference— preferential treatment for Mexican goods relative to goods from other economies— occurred from 1991 to 1995.
-While NAFTA tariff reductions continued to phase in until 2009, reductions in tariffs for non-NAFTA countries beginning in 1995 approximately matched NAFTA reductions.
+The largest drops in Mexican tariff preference—preferential treatment for Mexican goods relative to goods from other economies—occurred from 1991 to 1995.
+While NAFTA tariff reductions continued to phase in until 2009, reductions in tariffs for non-NAFTA countries beginning in 1995 approximately matched NAFTA reductions.4

 For several reasons, including the deepening linkages between the two economies, Mexico’s economy has not grown much faster than the U.S. economy since 1994.
 This means there has been no opportunity to re-equilibrate relative demand.
 As a result, the U.S. trade deficit with Mexico relative to U.S. GDP has remained constant and close to zero, dropping by only 0.2 percentage points across the next 20 years.
 More recently, the peso has weakened further, going from MX$13 to a dollar in 2014 to MX$22 to a dollar in early 2017, fueling greater demand for Mexican goods in the U.S. and depressing demand for U.S. goods in Mexico.
 The peso has since strengthened, but it remains much weaker than it was in 2014.